cattle-ops/terraform-aws-gitlab-runner/README.md

 Creation of the bucket can be disabled and managed outside this module.
 A good use case is for sharing the cache across multiple runners.
 For this purpose the cache is implemented as a sub module.
 For more details see the [cache module](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/cache).
 An example implementation of this use case can be found in the [runner-public](https://github.com/npalm/terraform-aws-gitlab-runner/tree/__GIT_REF__/examples/runner-public) example.

+## Cost Estimation

+### Hapag-Lloyd AG
+We set up a build pipeline for 13 developers (plus one technical user running Renovate to update all dependencies) in 3 availability zones.
+Running 2 different type of machines.
+One for cloud deployment, aka `terraform apply` (t3.medium, on demand, 3 idles, 15 max, 45 minutes idle time).
+The other one for all other jobs (c5.xlarge, spot, 9 idles, 60 max, 45 minutes idle time).
+All machines are using a shared S3 cache.
+The pipeline is running from 7am till 7pm.
+In the non peak hours all docker+machine instances are killed.

+Per day costs: $20.
+We are quite satisfied with this pipeline.

 ## Usage

 ### Configuration